 Will you have an extended stay in a destination that speaks a single language? (e.g. South America – Spanish) If so, it might be a good idea to buy a foreign language dictionary.

-This way, when you find yourself stuck trying to communicate, you can search what you want to say in your local language and point out the translation to the other person using the book.
+When you find yourself stuck trying to communicate, you can search for what you want to say in your local language and point out the translation to the other person using the book.

 If you have an iPhone or Android smartphone, you can use the Google Translate app.
 The app supports over 50 languages and lets you type in entire phrases, not only single words.
 And it’s got a really cool audio feature, so if you’re not sure how to pronounce a word, you can touch the volume icon and listen to the pronunciation.